Master of Landscape Architecture (MLA) Admissions

 The non-refundable application fee is CDN $125 for Canadian citizens and permanent residents, and CDN $145 for international students attending on a Study Permit.

-Provide three referees, with names and contact information: both phone and email, in your online application.
-The deadline for references is one week after the application deadline - January 22.
+Provide two references, with names and contact information: both phone and email, in your online application.
+Ideally one should be academic, but two professional references are acceptable if you have been out of school for several years.
+The deadline for references is one week after the application deadline - November 22 or February 7.
+The guidelines for the reference letter can be found here.

 In a single PDF file, please assemble the package in the following order:

-4. Statement of Interest (Two page maximum): Let us know what motivates you through stories, experiences and examples of places and spaces that have challenged and inspired you.
-Include responses to these questions: Why is design important to society?
-What about our program drew you to apply with us?
-How do you think a design education here will influence your future?
-What do you hope your contributions to our program will be?
+- Tell Us Your Story!
+Let us know what motivates you through stories, experiences and examples of places and spaces that have challenged and inspired you.
+Include responses to these questions:

-5. Digital Portfolio (25 page maximum): This is your chance to make a great impression!
+- Digital Portfolio (25 page maximum): This is your chance to make a great impression!
 The admissions committee is looking for evidence of creative ability and/or potential.
 Graphic organization of the portfolio, including typography and layout, are also considered.
 Include creative work in any field or medium, along with short descriptions.
-Attend “how to” tips session and portfolio review →
+Attend Portfolio Guidance Webinar →

-Please name the file: "Lastname_Firstname_ MLA_2024.pdf".
+Please name the file: "Lastname_Firstname_ MLA_2026.pdf".
 The package should not exceed 30 MB (resolution is for screen viewing, not print) and the page size should be around 8.5" x 11".

 Sample MLA Admission Portfolios